Medical Board of Australia - 2023

 Closed: 13 September 2023

-This was a shorter streamlined consultation process designed to meet timeframes likely expected by Health Ministers.
-Feedback will be used to inform the final ELS standards National Boards submit to Health Ministers.
+This was a shorter streamlined consultation process designed to meet timeframes expected by Health Ministers.
+Feedback from both consultations was used to inform the final ELS standards approved by Health Ministers.

 Background

-From 13 July to 7 September 2022, Ahpra and the National Boards (except the Aboriginal and Torres Strait Islander Health Practice Board of Australia) publicly consulted on revised English language skills registration standards (the ELS standards).
-There was broad support from stakeholders for the proposed revised registration standards.
+From 13 July to 7 September 2022, Ahpra and the National Boards (except the Aboriginal and Torres Strait Islander Health Practice Board of Australia) publicly consulted on revised ELS standards.
+There was broad support from stakeholders for the proposed revised ELS standards.

 On 30 September 2022, the National Cabinet announced the Independent review of overseas health practitioner regulatory settings (the Kruk review), and in April 2023, the National Cabinet endorsed the interim review report.
-In line with recommendations within the interim report endorsed by the National Cabinet, the National Boards consulted on two further possible changes to their English language skills requirements: expanding the range of recognised countries and a possible change to one element of the English test results accepted by the National Boards.
+In line with recommendations within the interim report endorsed by the National Cabinet, the National Boards consulted on two further changes to their ELS requirements: expanding the range of recognised countries and a change to one element of the English test results accepted by the National Boards.

 Public consultation: Proposal for the recognition of Genetic pathology as a new field of specialty practice